 Australia experienced a significant surge in severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infections between June and August 2022, driven by the Omicron BA.4 and BA.5 sublineages.7 Given the high case numbers and expanded eligibility criteria, many people were eligible for oral antivirals during this time.
-The Barwon South West Public Health Unit (BSWPHU) in Victoria, Australia, implemented a multipronged approach throughout 2022 to improve awareness and uptake of antivirals, which included the following key components:
+The Barwon South West Public Health Unit (BSWPHU) in collaboration with the Western Victoria Primary Health Network (WVPHN), implemented a multipronged approach throughout 2022 to improve awareness and uptake of antivirals, which included the following key components:

-- 1. Facilitating clinician education across primary and tertiary health sectors - Ensuring appropriate referral pathways were available, which included collaborating with government-funded GP Respiratory Clinics (GPRCs), working with COVID Positive Pathways teams (who provided targeted care and support for individuals with COVID-19 in Victoria)8, and providing a specialist referral service - Working closely with high-risk settings such as residential care facilities to ensure appropriate antiviral prescription - Developing a public communications campaign, including messaging to priority groups.
+- Facilitating clinician education across primary and tertiary health sectors - Ensuring appropriate referral pathways were available, which included collaborating with government-funded GP Respiratory Clinics (GPRCs), working with COVID Positive Pathways teams (who provided targeted care and support for individuals with COVID-19 in Victoria)8, and providing a specialist referral service - 3.
+Working closely with high-risk settings such as residential care facilities to ensure appropriate antiviral prescription - 4.
+Developing a public communications campaign, including messaging to priority groups.

 As well as broad community messaging, in May 2022 we implemented an innovative, targeted messaging program.
 This involved sending an SMS message to newly notified COVID-19 cases in the Barwon South West (BSW) region who were potentially eligible for oral antivirals, prompting them to be assessed for treatment.

-SMS messaging is a simple, low-cost communication method that is increasingly being used to deliver health interventions and promote healthy behaviours.9 This reflects the burgeoning field of mobile health (mHealth), defined by the World Health Organization as "medical and public health practice supported by mobile devices".10 Meta-analyses have shown that SMS messaging has positive effects on health behaviours such as medical appointment attendance, medication adherence and the adoption of healthy lifestyle choices^{9,11,12}.
-In recent years, SMS messaging has also successfully been used to increase uptake of COVID-19 vaccinations.^{13,14} We did not identify any previous analyses of targeted SMS messaging about COVID-19 antiviral medications.
+SMS messaging is a simple, low-cost communication method that is increasingly being used to deliver health interventions and promote healthy behaviours.
+This reflects the burgeoning field of mobile health (mHealth), defined by the World Health Organization as "medical and public health practice supported by mobile devices".
+Meta-analyses have shown that SMS messaging has positive effects on health behaviours such as medical appointment attendance, medication adherence and the adoption of healthy lifestyle choices 1,11,12.
+In recent years, SMS messaging has also successfully been used to increase uptake of COVID-19 vaccinations.
+Messaging about COVID-19 antiviral medications.

-Barriers to receiving oral antivirals that have been reported in other countries include a lack of public awareness, insufficient clinician education, limited pathways for clinical evaluation before treatment, and logistical challenges in medication dispensing.15 However, there is limited understanding of the Australian community's awareness, perception and uptake of oral antivirals.
+Barriers to receiving oral antivirals that have been reported in other countries include a lack of public awareness, insufficient clinician education, limited pathways for clinical evaluation before treatment, and logistical challenges in medication dispensing.
+15 However, there is limited understanding of the Australian community's awareness, perception and uptake of oral antivirals.